sjhallo07/Crozz-Coin-/docs/README.md

 Please coordinate with IBM marketing/AI specialists so these workflows stay in sync with the white paper’s lifecycle blueprint.

+> ℹ️ Budget note: As an entrepreneurial initiative, Crozz Coin must start on the most economical IBM Cloud plan (free tier + minimal PAYG).
+Upgrades to higher tiers will be driven strictly by real profits and measurable adoption results.

 ---

 ## 7. Repository guide